rockdaboot/wget2/docs/wget2.md

   Whether enabled or disabled, the `robots.txt` file is downloaded and scanned for sitemaps.
 These are lists of pages / files available for download that not necessarily are available via recursive scanning.

+  This behavior can be switched off by `--no-follow-sitemaps`.

 ## <a name="Recursive Accept/Reject Options"/>Recursive Accept/Reject Options

 ### `-A acclist`, `--accept=acclist`, `-R rejlist`, `--reject=rejlist`